Ever hear about someone’s latest red point but have trouble relating because the climbing grade is in a rating system you aren’t familiar with?

 Keep reading below the conversion chart for an in-depth explanation of climbing grades as well as alpine, water-ice, boulder, and commitment ratings.

 Here is a free conversion chart.
-Screenshot it, save it, share it, or download it so you’re never without easy access to this handy climbing rating conversion chart.
+Screenshot it, save it, share it, or download it so you’re never without easy access to this handy climbing grade conversion chart.

 Rock Climbing Grades